 If your elderly relative has been discharged from hospital following an injury or illness, but still has a “primary health need”, requiring further medical and nursing care, then they may be eligible for NHS Continuing Healthcare in Dorset.

 This funding is not just for those who have been recently discharged, but for anyone who might qualify for this particular funding stream from the NHS at home or in a care home.

 Following a rigorous and complex assessment process, if successful, the NHS will pay for all the care costs.
 This can include: specialist nursing care, personal care, therapy, or even help towards nursing care home fees if applicable.
 NHS Continuing Healthcare is not means-tested.

 Find more advice from Age Space and an overview of what is involved in the application process on our NHS Funded Care Page.

 This page will give you all the information you need to apply to NHS continuing healthcare in Dorset.

 How to apply for NHS Continuing Healthcare in Dorset

-In addition, Dorset Advocacy has a free CHC advocacy service supporting people in Dorset who want to get, or who have, CHC funding.
+Dorset Advocacy has a free CHC advocacy service that supports people in Dorset who want to get, or who already have, CHC funding.
 Visit their website for more details.